chocola-mint/ShaderBakery/README.md

 Simple tool that enables developers to bake shader outputs to image resources in Godot.

+# How to install
+Download the plugin from the "Releases" page, and move the folder "shader_bakery" into your "addons" folder.

+Then, enable it in Project Settings -> Plugins.

 # How to use

 1. Right click in the file system.